Academic Rights: Extenuating Circumstances

 How do I apply for extenuating circumstances?

-There are a limited number of actions that can be taken as a result of an Extenuating Circumstances application- the SPAB may allow the lifting of a late submission penalty or the opportunity to take the assessment again at the next available opportunity (this may be the next academic year).
-ECs cannot increase module marks, a year or degree average or Classification.
+There are a limited number of actions that can be taken as a result of an Extenuating Circumstances application and ECs cannot increase module marks, a year/degree average or Classification.

 In very exceptional cases, they may decide to request a suspension of regulations; however, these are only granted in very exceptional circumstances by the Executive Committee for Assessment and there is no guarantee that such requests will be approved.
-You are strongly advised to read the relevant section on extenuating circumstances in the University regulations and Extenuating Circumstances guidance for students so that you are aware of the options that the School Progression and Awards Board has available.
+You are strongly advised to read the Possible Outcomes of Extenuating Circumstances Applications guide so that you are aware of the options that the School Progression and Awards Board has available.
+Further information is available in the Extenuating Circumstances Policy.

 How can the SU help?